Telecontrolli/6lbr-on-Telecontrolli-Devices-XIP/README.md

 -V1.2: This version contains the Contiki OS with the addition of the Input management, adapted to X.IP4T / X.IP5 devices.

+-v1.3: This version contains the Contiki OS with the addition of the Input management, adapted to X.IP4T / X.IP5 devices.
+The code cc26xx-web-demo is set for reading the ADC input.
+The value can be displayed in the resource IOID_14 of CoAP.

 Tested with Contiki-develop-20170121

 Contiki is an open source Operating System that connects tiny low-power microcontrollers to the Internet and allows to develope a wild range of applications (which have an efficient use in the Hardware), providing powerful low-power wireless communication.
 Telecontrolli srl developed a Contiki-based application for its own Smart Devices (CC1310-based):